Adolf Berzhe: Career

-Berzhe also discovered the autograph of the famous Kabardian author Shora Bekmurzin Nogmov's History of the Adyghe people.
+Berzhe also discovered the autograph of the famous Kabardian author Shora Nogmov History of the Adyghe people.
 Berzhe wrote a preface to this work with the help of Kabardian intellectuals who personally knew Nogmov.
 He published the work in the Kavkazskiy kalendar in 1861 and the German translation of the work in Leipzig in 1866.
 Publication of Nogmov's work was met positively by Pyotr Uslar, and later by Soviet historians and philologists like Georgy Kokiev, Tugan Kumykov, Georgy Turchaninov, Ilya Treskov and Hasan Turkaev.

 Together with academic Marie-Félicité Brosset, the famous Georgian poet Raphael Eristavi, historian Dimitri Bakradze, local historians S. Amirejibi and Gulbani, Berzhe searched for gujari ('deeds of gift') of Georgian monasteries, the texts of which were preserved in copies of Berzhe for Brosset.

 For many years, in collaboration with local scientists, Berzhe collected samples of Azerbaijani poetry of the 18th–19th centuries that he wanted to publish in Russia.
 He collected the works and biographies of many Azerbaijani poets (Note: Akhund Molla Penakh, Molla Panah Vagif, Gasim bey Zakir, Mesikh, Kenberg, Karbalai, Abdullah Jami, Baba Bek, Mehdi Bek, Ashiq Peri, Molla Vali Vidadi, Kazim agha Salik, Arif Nasir, Abdur-Rahman Shapr, Nebati Ajaf and Masum.) in Iran which he compiled in his manuscript.
 He wrote a letter to academician Pyotr Kyoppen on requesting his manuscript be published, but it was published only in 1869–1870 by the Leipzig publisher Zenker with a preface written by Berzhe in German.
 The work was never published in Russia despite several attempts.

-On Berzhe was appointed the chairman of the Caucasian Archaeographic Commission.
+On Berzhe was appointed the chairman of the Caucasian Archaeographical Commission.
 After the appointment, Berzhe visited Europe as part of his four-month business trip.
 The purpose of the trip was to publish the collection of Azerbaijani poetry and a Persian-French dictionary intended for those involved in the translation of Persian official documents.
 In recognition of his scholarly achievements, Berzhe was elected a member of the Société Asiatique and the Société Orientale de France in Paris and a member of the Deutsche Morgenländische Gesellschaft in Leipzig.
 Returning to Tiflis, Berzhe began compiling documents for future publications of the Caucasian Archaeographic Commission.